Choco tinamou: Behavior

 It has a low, faint, mournful, three-note whistle voice.
 Like other tinamous, the Choco tinamou eats fruit off the ground or low-lying bushes.
 They also eat small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.
 The male incubates the eggs which may come from as many as 4 different females, and then will raise them until they are ready to be on their own, usually 2–3 weeks.
 The nest is located on the ground in dense brush or between raised root buttresses.

 Taxonomy

 The Choco tinamou is a monotypic species.
 All tinamou are from the family Tinamidae, and in the larger scheme are also ratites.
 Unlike other ratites, tinamous can fly, although in general, they are not strong fliers.
 All ratites evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.

 Etymology

 Crypturellus is formed from three Latin or Greek words. kruptos meaning covered or hidden, oura meaning tail, and ellus meaning diminutive.
 Therefore, Crypturellus means small hidden tail.

+The species name kerriae honors Elizabeth L. Kerr, an American bird collector in Colombia, who collected the holotype.